Nexmo/station/_tutorials/validate-a-number.md

 #### How it works

-First, the code creates the `nexmo` client object with the api key and secret that you configured in the `.env` file:
+First, the code creates the `nexmo` client object with the API key and secret that you configured in the `.env` file:

 ```ruby
 require 'nexmo'